doc-doc/vRGV/README.md

 ## Data Preparation
 Please download the data [here](https://drive.google.com/file/d/1qNJ3jBPPoi0BPkvLqooS66czvCxsib1M/view?usp=sharing).
 The folder [ground_data] should be at the same directory as vRGV [this project].
 Please merge the downloaded vRGV folder with this repo.

-Please download the extracted videos [here](https://drive.google.com/file/d/1HpgJ38GjW0mXXBjsEMReLvXhfYaehKqR/view?usp=sharing), and put them into ground_data
+Please download the extracted videos [here](https://drive.google.com/file/d/1HpgJ38GjW0mXXBjsEMReLvXhfYaehKqR/view?usp=sharing), and put them into ground_data.
 The directory should be like: ground_data/vidvrd/JPEGImages/ILSVRC2015_train_xxx/000000.JPEG.

 ## Usage